Tuesday, February 21, 2017

 Condoms plus another form of contraception are your best protection against both pregnancy and STIs.
 They’re really important to use, especially if you’re having sex with different people or with someone new.

-You can get a $5.00 prescription for up to 12 boxes of condoms from Family Planning – yep, that’s up to 144 condoms!
-You can get different brands like Durex, Marquis, Shield or Gold Knight in different sizes and flavours.
+You can get a free funded prescription for condoms from Family Planning.
 Just make an appointment, visit during drop-in hours, or book a phone consultation.

 3. How do I know when I need an STI test?